 Just as her abusive father is on his way out of the family, Emma discovers an uncomfortable secret: that tattoo she got over spring break is giving her the ability to see people’s futures.
 And she doesn’t like what it forecasts for her relationship with Rufus when she predicts his cheating on her at prom.
 From there, it’s one catastrophe after another, especially as she races against time to best her softball rival before the last game of the year determines who gets a coveted scholarship.
 As her power predicts doom and gloom for everyone around her, Emma has to do everything she can to secure her own future.

 Okay, now I know that the father isn’t really going to be a big part of it, and the boyfriend’s cheating is more of an incident for the first third.
 The main thrust of the plot will probably be the rivalry, ending in a championship at the climax.
-The story feels much clearer to me now that the query is guiding me along instead of throwing me in the deep end of situation.
+The story feels much clearer to me now that the plot pitch is guiding me along instead of throwing me in the deep end of situation.
 This is a nuanced distinction, but an important one.

 I spent five years as a literary agent, and I saw tens of thousands of queries.
 Hire me be your query letter editor, and I’ll help you avoid common traps and rise above the slush.